PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/07-Accessing-Cells.md

 ![07-simple-example-1.png](./images/07-simple-example-1.png "")

-**Note** that not all complex format masks such as this one will work when retrieving a formatted value to display "on screen", or for certain writers such as HTML or PDF, but it will work with the true spreadsheet writers (Xlsx and Excel5).
+**Note** that not all complex format masks such as this one will work when retrieving a formatted value to display "on screen", or for certain writers such as HTML or PDF, but it will work with the true spreadsheet writers (Xlsx and Xls).

 ### Setting a range of cells from an array